UWPCE-PythonCert-ClassRepos/Python310-Fall-2020/notes/lesson06.rst

 Binary vs text files
 --------------------

-``open()`` uses text mode (deafult encoding -- utf-8?) by default.
+``open()`` uses text mode (default encoding -- utf-8?) by default.
 It will try to decode the file into text.
 If you open a binary file that way it will likely barf.

 ::